Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * All At Once – quick but no healthy host, downtime.
 Good for dev
   * Custom – min. healthy host = 75%
 * Failures:
-  * EC2 instances stay in “Failed” state
+  * EC2 instances stay in "Failed" state
   * New deployments will first be deployed to failed instances
   * To rollback, redeploy old deployment or enable automated rollback for failures
 * Deployment Groups: